Bereavement is something that most of us will experience at some time in our lives.

 It’s okay to be angry, to yell at the heavens, to cry or not to cry.
 It’s also okay to laugh and to find moments of joy.

-Join a support group.
 Grief can feel very lonely, even when you have loved ones around.
 Sharing your sorrow with others who have experienced similar losses can help.

 Social media